Kolo9/True-Rarity/README.md

 This repo does not focus on any `greatness` calculations (3), because AFAIA, `greatness` is not directly used by any derivatives.

+### Impossible items
-Also, as demonstrated in the true rarity data, a lot of items are simply impossible.
+Also, as demonstrated in the true rarity data, a huge number of items are simply impossible.
 As an example, it's impossible to have Divine Robe with +1 or even a prefix.
+This is due to the modular arithmetic in the original implementation.

+Of 4,015,861 total items, only 72,229 (1.8%) are possible.